Nikon D5 vs Panasonic GX80

-Both the D5 and the GX80 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the GX80 followed on from the Panasonic GX7.
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D5 and the Panasonic GX80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D5: